fullcalendar/fullcalendar-docs/_docs-v4/event-dragging-resizing/drop.md

 <tr>
 <th>resource</th>
 <td markdown='1'>
 If the current view is a resource-view, the [Resource Object](resource-object) the element was dropped on.
-Must be using the [Scheduler plugin](scheduler).
+Must be using one of the [resource plugins](premium).
 </td>
 </tr>